 To summarize this report ...

-• Under the strong leadership of the President, a specialized team will be set up and actions will begin on the premise of "achieving energy conservation without degrading the educational environment of students and the quality of medical services."
+Under the strong leadership of President, a specialized team was formed and action began on the premise of "achieving energy savings without compromising the educational environment for students or the quality of medical services."

 Awareness fostered by creating a system

 I transferred to Teikyo University in 2015.
-At that time, Teikyo University had the task of achieving the CO 2 emission reduction obligations imposed by the Tokyo Metropolitan Government on large-scale business establishments.
-Therefore, an energy conservation promotion team for the entire Teikyo University was established, led by President Okinaga.
-As an energy manager in my previous job, I was working on energy conservation activities at a major company, so as a project leader, I first started to improve the system.
+At the time, Teikyo University faced the challenge of meeting the CO2 emission reduction obligations imposed by the Tokyo Metropolitan Government on large-scale business establishments.
+To address this issue, a Teikyo University-wide energy conservation promotion team was formed, led by President Okinaga.
+In my previous job, I had worked as an energy manager on energy conservation activities for major companies, and as project leader, I was tasked with first setting up the necessary systems.

 The importance of "knowing yourself"